GAC’s position on the use of vertebrate toxic agents to control animal pests in New Zealand.

-- Advocates for the general policy of reducing the use of toxins in our environment.
+- Advocate for the general policy of reducing the use of toxins in our environment.

-- Acknowledges the current need to use toxins to control some animal pest species to protect both the environment and economic values.
+- Acknowledge the current need to use toxins to control some animal pest species to protect both the environment and economic values.

-- Maintains that there is currently no justification to use toxins for the control of game animals in New Zealand and opposes such use.
+- Maintain that there is currently no justification to use toxins for the control of game animals in New Zealand and opposes such use.

-- Advocates for the allocation of sufficient resources to find alternatives to the use of toxins in the environment.
+- Advocate for the allocation of sufficient resources to find alternatives to the use of toxins in the environment.

 - Meets accepted principles and standards for consultation;